Migrate from Protolock

 Protolock cons

-- Protolock uses a third-party Protobuf parser that is not tested to cover every edge case of the Protobuf grammar, and as had such issues in the past.
+- Protolock uses a third-party Protobuf parser that isn't tested to cover every edge case of the Protobuf grammar, and as had such issues in the past.

-Additionally, this parser doesn't verify that what it is parsing is actually valid Protobuf, meaning that Protolock can both have breakages for valid Protobuf file, and happily parse Protobuf files that are not valid.
+Additionally, this parser doesn't verify that what it's parsing is actually valid Protobuf, meaning that Protolock can both have breakages for valid Protobuf file, and happily parse Protobuf files that aren't valid.

 Instead,